-The module focuses on the drivers of change in the global macro-marketing environment (the external environment over which organisations have little, if any, control).
+Semester 1 focuses on the drivers of change in the global macro-marketing environment (the external environment over which organisations have little, if any, control).

-•The political environment: role of government in the economy, political stability and risk, international relations.
+Political environment: role of government in the economy, political stability and risk, international relations.
 The legal environment: local domestic law and international law.

-•The economic environment: socio-economic blocs: economic facilitators – World Trade Organisation, World Bank, United Nations, China, India, Russia and Brazil.
+Economic and trade environment: socio-economic blocs: economic facilitators – World Trade Organisation, World Bank, United Nations, China, India, Russia and Brazil.

-•The technological environment: the impact of technological change on global products and services.
+Innovation: the impact of technological change on global products and services.

 – Library Skills (Louise Gordon, Robinson Library)